rx-angular/rx-angular/libs/template/let/src/lib/docs/Readme.md

 - Edge cases cause unexpected bugs
 - No contextual information given

+## Conclusion - Structural directives

+In contrast to global change detection, structural directives allow fine-grained control of change detection on a per directive basis.
-The `LetDirective` comes with it's own way to handle change detection in a very efficient way.
+The `LetDirective` comes with its own way to handle change detection in templates in a very efficient way.
-In addition, the directive is configurable in a way where you can change the way change detection is done.
+However, the change detection behavior is configurable on a per directive or global basis.
-This can bring not only great new features in, but also provides a migration path from large existing apps running with Angular's default change detection.
+This makes it possible to implement your own strategies, and also provides a migration path from large existing apps running with Angulars default change detection.

-## Solution - Structural directives

 This package helps to reduce code used to create composable action streams.
 It mostly is used in combination with state management libs to handle user interaction and backend communication.